davetron5000/docker-dev-template/README.md

 Another avenue of customization is `Dockerfile.template`.
 This is exactly like any `Dockerfile`, save for the few lines that are customized by `bin/build`, which should be obvious.
 The most likely thing you will customize is what software is installed.

+Finally, `docker-compose.yml` is used to add other services you want to run, such as databases.